Emergency 01254 814863

 What happens when my dog/cat/rabbit is neutered?

-The procedure is performed at the Clayton Le Dale, St Annes, Clitheroe or Southport sites by prior arrangement.
+The procedure is performed at either our Clayton Le Dale, St Annes, Clitheroe, Leyland, Blackburn or Darwen sites by prior arrangement.
 Your pet will be admitted for the day.
-Please phone or call in to your local branch to discuss this with one of our vets or nurses.
+Please phone or call in to your local branch to discuss this with one of our Registered Veterinary Nurses or a Veterinary Surgeon.

 Can you transport my animal for me?